tywalch/electrodb/README.md

 *What to do about it:*
 The error should describe the missing facets, ensure those facets are included in the query or update the model to reflect the needs of the access pattern.

+### Missing Table
+*Code: 2003*f

+*Why this occurred:*
+You never specified a Table for DynamoDB to use.

+*What to do about it:*
+Tables can be defined on the [Service Options](#service-options) object when you create a Entity or Service, or if that is not known at the time of creation, it can be supplied as a [Query Option](#query-options) and supplied on each query individually.
+If can be supplied on both, in that case the Query Option will override the Service Option.

+### Invalid Concurrency Option
+*Code: 2004*

+*Why this occurred:*
+When performing a bulk operation ([Batch Get](#batch-get), [Batch Delete Records](#batch-write-delete-records), [Batch Put Records](#batch-write-put-records)) you can pass a [Query Options](#query-options) called `concurrency`, which impacts how many batch requests can occur at the same time.
+Your value pass the test of both, `!isNaN(parseInt(value))` and `parseInt(value) > 0`.

+*What to do about it:*
+Expect this error only if youre providing a concurrency value.
+Double check the value you are providing is the value you expect to be passing, and that the value passes the tests listed above.

 ### Invalid Last Evaluated Key
 *Code: 4002*